Ivanka Trump’s Public Persona Is Fake, She Only Pretends To Care About Children And Family Issues, Author Says

 “It just shows how fake Ivanka is,” Fox added.
 “She’s crafted this whole image of herself that’s not actually her.”

-Fox claimed that Ivanka Trump is also far from the well put-together professional she appears, noting that the First Daughter “curses like a sailor” and was a fixture of the party circuit when she was younger.
+Fox claimed that Ivanka Trump is also far from the well-put-together professional she appears, noting that the first daughter “curses like a sailor” and was a fixture of the party circuit when she was younger.

 As she fails to stand up to her father’s destructive policies, that public persona is starting to fall apart, Fox said.